United States sanctions against China: Sanctions after the 1989 Tiananmen Square protests and massacre

+Sanctions related to military support for Iran

+Through the Specially Designated Nationals and Blocked Persons List, the United States has sanctioned and prosecuted Chinese companies and individuals for providing material assistance to Iran's missile program.
+In 2014, the U.S. Treasury Department sanctioned Sinotech Dalian Carbon and Graphite Manufacturing Corporation for helping Iran buy parts to produce ballistic missiles.
+In June 2023, the U.S. Treasury Department sanctioned Zhejiang Qingji and other entities in mainland China and Hong Kong for selling centrifuge equipment to Iran.
+In September 2023, six Chinese entities were sanctioned for allegedly assisting the Iran Aircraft Manufacturing Industries Corporation in making drones to attack oil tankers and for export to Russia's military.
+In April 2025, the U.S. Treasury Department sanctioned Chinese entities accused of being part of an Iranian procurement network.
+In October 2025, additional Chinese entities and individuals were sanctioned for their involvement in Iranian procurement networks for advanced missile technology.

+Sanctions under the first Trump administration

 Ban of Huawei and ZTE equipment

-In August 2018, President Trump signed the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) banned Huawei and ZTE equipment from being used by the U.S. federal government, citing security concerns.
+In August 2018, President Trump signed the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) which banned Huawei and ZTE equipment from being used by the U.S. federal government, citing security concerns.

 In addition, on 15 May 2019, the Department of Commerce added Huawei and 70 foreign subsidiaries and "affiliates" to its Entity List under the Export Administration Regulations, citing the company having been indicted for "knowingly and willfully causing the export, re-export, sale and supply, directly and indirectly, of goods, technology and services (banking and other financial services) from the United States to Iran and the government of Iran without obtaining a license from the Department of Treasury's Office of Foreign Assets Control (OFAC)".
 This restricts U.S. companies from doing business with Huawei without a government license.
 Various U.S.-based companies immediately froze their business with Huawei to comply with the regulation.
 That same year, it was determined that Huawei also provided equipment to build North Korea’s 3G network.